 - With a Dutch whisk, combine until the dough roughly comes together.
 It will look dry and under mixed - no NOT knead at this point.
 Cover with plastic wrap (or a shower cap - see video) and allow the dough to sit in the bowl for 30 minutes.
 This is the autolyse state.

-- Don’t forget to feed your starter: 1 cup all purpose flour + 3/4 cup distilled water. *NOTE use less water for a more sour sourdough.
+- Don’t forget to feed your starter: 1 cup all purpose flour + 1/2 to 3/4 cup water. *NOTE use less water for a more sour sourdough.

 - Knead dough inside the bowl for 30 seconds.
 Cover with plastic wrap and allow the dough to sit in bowl for another 30 minutes.